PLangHQ/plang/Documentation/Identity.md

 In plang, this `userId` is built into the programming language.
 It is not called `userId`; instead, it is referred to as `%Identity%`.

+plang creates this `%Identity%` on your computer and only your computer can create this specific `%Identity%`, so when we send it to a server, we can be sure that it is you and nobody else.

 ## The Users' Advantage

 Users no longer need to remember a username and password to access services.
 They can enjoy a totally friction-free user experience along with great security.